-Water Nexus is a new NWO-STW research programme of 6 Million Euro, that will run from January 2015 to 2020, and is supported by 25 partners from multinational and small/middle sized companies, consultancy firms, research institutes, water boards, and the Ministry of Infrastructure and Environment.
+Water Nexus is a NWO-STW research programme of 6 Million Euro, that runs from January 2015 to 2020, and is supported by 25 partners from multinational and small/middle sized companies, consultancy firms, research institutes, water boards, and the Ministry of Infrastructure and Environment.
 It is coordinated by Prof. Huub Rijnaarts of the Environmental Technology group of Wageningen University & Research.

 The project focuses on strategies to balance water supply and water demand between industrial and agricultural systems and contain both saline and fresh water options.
-The search project includes water technology and green technologies such as wetlands.
-The emphasis will be on industry and agri/horticulture where large volumes of water are produced and used.
+The project includes water technology and green technologies such as wetlands.
+The emphasis is on industry and agri/horticulture where large volumes of water are produced and used.

-Technologies and management strategies will be developed that enable climate change adaptation by exchange of water between industry, agriculture, urban and natural systems, the use of brackish water as a resource, and the inclusion of green infrastructure for water storage and treatment.
+Technologies and management strategies are developed that enable climate change adaptation by exchange of water between industry, agriculture, urban and natural systems, the use of brackish water as a resource, and the inclusion of green infrastructure for water storage and treatment.

 Contribution of Environmental Technology

-At Environmental Technology, six PhD positions are open on the following topics:
+At Environmental Technology, six PhD projects are part of the Water Nexus programme: